mozilla44/Kasa/README.md

 # Kasa

 ## Objective of the project
-- create a webb app with react and react-router
+- create a web app with react and react-router

 ## What i learned
 - setting up routes